swammer5/AdventureMaker/README.md

 # AdventureMaker
-Repository for a text adventure game engine named Adventure Maker
+Repository for a text adventure game engine.